Rules for the growth-chamber 13 (phytotron)

 • sterilisation sacks

-2) fresh start once a year with thorough cleaning (and sterilisation by ethanol if needed)
+2) fresh start once a year with thorough cleaning (and sterilisation by ethanol if needed) and regular sanitation day during the year

 3) yellow and blue sticky pads in the banks as a permanent check for pests